 A healthy oral hygiene routine includes brushing and flossing twice daily and regular visits to your dentist that may involve having your teeth professionally cleaned or filling a cavity.

-Under local anaesthetic the tooth is reduced in size by the same thickness as the final crown, which will be cemented onto the tooth.
+Under local anaesthetic the tooth is reduced in size by the same thickness as the final crown.
 An impression of your teeth and gums is then made and a temporary cap is fitted over the tooth until a permanent crown can be made by a dental laboratory.
-During your next visit, we will remove the temporary cap and cement the permanent full crown restoration onto your tooth.
+During your next visit, we will remove the temporary cap and bond the permanent crown onto your tooth.

-You can open up for a brilliant new smile and dramatic make-over obtained with tooth-coloured crowns and bridges that are super strong and beautiful, employing the latest in innovative technology.
-Everything modern dentistry can do for your smile.
+Your brilliant new smile and make-over obtained with tooth-coloured crowns and bridges are super strong and beautiful, employing the latest in innovative technology.
+Everything modern dentistry can do for you.